stasdudzik/todo-with-bulma/README.md

 ![screen of an app](https://github.com/stasdudzik/todo-with-bulma/blob/master/public/view.png)

-allows you to create and update a list of todos
+- create and update a list of todos

-counter for todos left
+- counter for todos left

-filtering todos
+- filtering todos

-firebase integration for persisting the list on a refresh
+- app uses local storage persisting the list on a refresh

 The App was started with [Create React App](https://github.com/facebook/create-react-app)